nmfs-opensci/nmfs-repos-visual-explorer/README.md

 The code is still largely that of the original  <a href="https://github.com/LLNL/llnl.github.io">Lawrence Livermore National Laboratory's open source software catalog</a>.

-## Overview of How awesome-list-visual-explorer-template Template Works
+## Overview of how the visual-explorer-template Template Works
-At a very high level, there a variety of bash and Python scripts that grab github repository URLs from an Awesome List README location you supply as configuration, get details about those repositories from the GitHub API, and then rebuild the webpages with that information and information from a configuration file.
+At a very high level, there a variety of bash and Python scripts that grab github repository URLs from a json file in the repo, get details about those repositories from the GitHub API, and then rebuild the webpages with that information and information from a configuration file.

 ## Overview of the nmfs-opensci changes